Essequebo and Demerary Royal Gazette 1811 April 16

 In 4, 6, and 8 Quintal Casks, for Sale by

-Hu.
-Mackenzie & Co.
+HU.
+MACKENZIE & Co.

 Demerary, 6th April, 1811.

-On Sale by the Subscribers, [heading]
+On Sale by the Subscribers,

-At their Store in New Town. [heading]
+At their Store in New Town.

-Beef, pork, tongues, tripe, porter, beer and ale, raspberry and cherry brandy, olives, capers, fish sauces, catsup, pickles, sallad oil, vinegar, salt, mustard, black and Jamaica pepper, spices assorted, sago, almonds, currants, raisins, garden seeds, refined sugar, hyson tea, pease, oatmeal, barley, soap, candles, paints and oil, lamp and neatsfoot do. lamp black, jars blacking, cream for boot tops, bedsteads, mattresses with curtains complete, hair bottomed chairs, card tables, swing glasses, boot racks, basin stands, book shelves, crown glass, nails 4dy to 30dy, boat and cooper's do. pump tacks, brads, puncheon and vat hoops with rivets, iron pots, frying pans, gridirons, brass candlesticks, fish hooks, carpenter's and cooper's tools, Dutch steelyards, sad irons, pit and crosscut saws, stock, chamber door, and pad locks, hinges, stay bars, brass cocks, skimmers and ladles, brass wire coffee manaries, sheet lead, gun powder, shot, flints, coffin furniture, hoes, shovels, cutlasses seins, sein and sewing twine, white rope, cordage assorted from 1 1/2 to 6 inch, sail cloth from No. 1 to 4, cotton and coffee bagging, oznaburgs, Russia sheeting, blankets, flannel, worsted socks; black, blue, and bottle green superfine broad cloths, black cassimere, silk Florentine, crape, bombazeen, black silk handkerchiefs, gentlemen's and ladies' black and white silk stockings, silk gloves, black silk small cloaths, coatees, black silk and quilting vests, trowsers, negro cloathing, hats, shirts and trowsers, large sized boat cloaks, green baize; blue, red, and white bunting; window gauze, cotton and linen checks, furniture do. stripes, salempores, counterpanes, Irish linen, dowlas, long lawn, cotton shirting, cotton cambric, linen do. a large assortment of muslins, calicoes, jeans, dimitties, princes cord, striped nankeens, quiltings, ginghams, seersuckers, pullicate and romal handkerchiefs, thread, tape, patent silk hats, broad brimmed do.
+BEEF, pork, tongues, tripe, porter, beer and ale, raspberry and cherry brandy, olives, capers, fish sauces, catsup, pickles, sallad oil, vinegar, salt, mustard, black and Jamaica pepper, spices assorted, sago, almonds, currants, raisins, garden seeds, refined sugar, hyson tea, pease, oatmeal, barley, soap, candles, paints and oil, lamp and neatsfoot do. lamp black, jars blacking, cream for boot tops, bedsteads, mattresses with curtains complete, hair bottomed chairs, card tables, swing glasses, boot racks, basin stands, book shelves, crown glass, nails 4dy to 30dy, boat and cooper's do. pump tacks, brads, puncheon and vat hoops with rivets, iron pots, frying pans, gridirons, brass candlesticks, fish hooks, carpenter's and cooper's tools, Dutch steelyards, sad irons, pit and crosscut saws, stock, chamber door, and pad locks, hinges, stay bars, brass cocks, skimmers and ladles, brass wire coffee manaries, sheet lead, gun powder, shot, flints, coffin furniture, hoes, shovels, cutlasses seins, sein and sewing twine, white rope, cordage assorted from 1 1/2 to 6 inch, sail cloth from No. 1 to 4, cotton and coffee bagging, oznaburgs, Russia sheeting, blankets, flannel, worsted socks; black, blue, and bottle green superfine broad cloths, black cassimere, silk Florentine, crape, bombazeen, black silk handkerchiefs, gentlemen's and ladies' black and white silk stockings, silk gloves, black silk small cloaths, coatees, black silk and quilting vests, trowsers, negro cloathing, hats, shirts and trowsers, large sized boat cloaks, green baize; blue, red, and white bunting; window gauze, cotton and linen checks, furniture do. stripes, salempores, counterpanes, Irish linen, dowlas, long lawn, cotton shirting, cotton cambric, linen do. a large assortment of muslins, calicoes, jeans, dimitties, princes cord, striped nankeens, quiltings, ginghams, seersuckers, pullicate and romal handkerchiefs, thread, tape, patent silk hats, broad brimmed do.
 Leghorn and willow do. children's caps and hats, servants' glazed do. parasols, mops, and brooms, cloth, crumb, and shoe brushes, military, brown top'd and hessian boots, dress and show shoes, slippers, boys' boots and shoes, calf skins, boot legs, pump and sole leather, saddles, bridles, heads and reins, portmanteaus, head stalls, whips, girths, curry combs and brushes, blue, green, white, and leather coloured horse nets different sizes, shot belts, power [sic] flasks, stationery, glass ware, dish covers, table mats, copper scales with beams and brass weights, proof bubbles, sets ivory chess men, silver table spoons and forks, soup ladles, wine funnels, fish knives, plated snuffers with stands, &c.

 March 30, 1811.
-Henry Halket & Co.
+HENRY HALKET & Co.

-Drifted last Night from alongside the Brig Hero, Capt.
-Tibbits, a small American Yawl, with varnished sides.
+DRIFTED last Night from alongside the Brig Hero, Capt.
+TIBBITS, a small American YAWL, with varnished sides.
 Whoever may have picked up the same, will be handsomely rewarded by delivering her either to the Captain on board or to

-Van Senden & Co.
+VAN SENDEN & Co.

 Who offer for sale, a large Sail Boat, Sloop-rigged, twenty seven feet long, and ten feet wide, faithfully built and sails remarkably fast.